Strawberries are among the best-tasting fruits in the world and arguably one of the healthiest.

-With a deep red color, a sweet, juicy texture and a pleasant aroma, strawberries are a favorite fruit around the world.
+However, culturally strawberry is widely known and used as a berry.
+With a deep red color, a sweet, juicy texture, and a pleasant aroma, strawberries are a favorite fruit worldwide.

-From supermarket shelves to cosmetic stores, strawberries are widely used in a variety of food products, drinks and fragrances.
+From supermarket shelves to cosmetic stores, strawberries are widely used in various food products, drinks, and fragrances.